 It will take approximately 60 seconds to measure.

 No. Daysy only records the first daily measurement.
 If you have concerns about a reading, please contact our customer service team.

 No. What is important is that you measure immediately upon waking after getting 3-4 consecutive hours of sleep, before getting up and being active.

 When Daysy displays a red light, it means that you are fertile.
 You can check your status anytime by activating Daysy.
-If you are looking to avoid pregnancy, yellow lights should also be treated as potentially fertile days.

 Questions about my cycle

 Daysy expects a certain amount of normal irregularity.
 Daysy can handle cycles from 19-40 days with her sophisticated algorithm.
 The statistics in the app display the ovulation range.
 If your ovulation fluctuates by more than 4 days or if your cycle length lies outside the 19 - 40 day range, please contact our team of experts.

 It is normal for cycles to fluctuate.
 If you're unsure, feel free to contact our customer service.

 Certain "strict" diets can lead to cycle irregularities, often times causing your period to come later.
 If you're unsure, reach out to our support team.

 Yes.
 Daysy has been developed to accurately recognize cycles that range between 19 and 40 days.
 However, using Daysy with extreme fluctuations would lead to a higher number of red/yellow days.
 Fluctuations of up to several days are no problem for Daysy.
 If you have questions about your unique cycle, please reach out to our team of experts.